flix/flix/docs/DIDYOUKNOW.md

 Did you know that:

-- Flix is developed by programming language researchers at Aarhus University (Denmark) in collaboration with researchers at the University of Waterloo (Canada), at Eberhard Karls University of Tübingen (Germany), and by a growing open source community.
+- Flix is developed by programming language researchers at Aarhus University (Denmark) in collaboration with researchers at the University of Waterloo (Canada), and at Eberhard Karls University of Tübingen (Germany), and by a growing open source community.

 - Flix has received grants from the Independent Research Fund Denmark,